Skip to Content

 19. The Real King of Queens Slings Ices

-These are not the crystally, food-coloring filled icees from the pizza parlor or the playground.
-Or the roh hard ones you can buy in the supermarket.
+These are not the crystally, food-coloring filled icees from the pizza parlor or the ice-cream truck.
+Or the push-up ones you can buy in the supermarket.
 Oh no.

-These ices are soft and almost creamy (and melt quickly) the flavors are natural (with the exception of blue raspberry) and spot-on.
-A peach and lime ices are light and refreshing on a hot summer day. the coconut is intensely coconutty and the almond has pieces of toasted nuts adding to the flavor and texture.
-Cherry vanilla and blue raspberry (Teen Traelver’s choices) taste like the Italian ices of my youth, but better.
+These ices are soft and almost creamy (and melt quickly).
+The flavors are spot-on and natural (with the exception of blue raspberry).
+Peach and lime ices are light and refreshing on a hot summer day.
+The coconut is intensely coconutty and the almond has pieces of toasted nuts adding to the flavor and texture.
+Cherry vanilla and blue raspberry (Teen Traveler’s choices) taste like the Italian ices of my youth, but better.
 Much better.

 Tip: There is a small ice cream stand two doors over from Kossar’s on Grand Street and they have a selection of ices from the Lemon Ice King.
 Yet another reason to explore the food-fabulous Lower East Side.